‘David Bowie Made Me Gay’: MQFF Spotlights Formative Queer Experiences

 At the MQFF program launch, Victorian LGBTIQA+ Commissioner Joe Ball shared that he saw himself, a transgender man, on screen for the first time when he saw 1999 trans classic Boys Don’t Cry

-“Joe astutely touched on the phenomenon that representation in film gives queers the linguistics to define themselves in meaningful ways, while also illuminating the problematic history of LGBTQIA+ portrayals in films,” says MQFF CEO David Martin Harris — who astutely tells us his own formative film experience was Sally Potter’s Orlando, because it introduced him “to gender fluidity in a magical and entirely benign way”.
+“Joe astutely touched on the phenomenon that representation in film gives queers the linguistics to define themselves in meaningful ways, while also illuminating the problematic history of LGBTQIA+ portrayals in films,” says MQFF CEO David Martin Harris — who astutely tells us their own formative film experience was Sally Potter’s Orlando, because it introduced them “to gender fluidity in a magical and entirely benign way”.

 MQFF is vital in the cultural landscape: we exhibit contemporary representations and experiences of LGBTQIA+ people created with agency, and we contextualise those historical works,” Harris explains.